 - Deed tax payment receipt:

-- Paid to the local tax authority (typically 1–4% of the property price)
+- Paid to the local tax authority (typically between 1%–4%, depending on property type and municipality)

 - Real estate registration fee: